With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreLifecare Family Services Lebanon is a mental health clinic in Wilson County, Tennessee, located at 1420 West Baddour Parkway, Suite 240, 37087 zip code.
 Lifecare Family Services Lebanon offers outpatient treatment and telemedicine/telehealth.
-Lifecare Family Services Lebanon provides dialectical behavior therapy, behavior modification and trauma therapy to adults, seniors 65 or older and young adults.
-Lifecare Family Services Lebanon also supports people requiring dual diagnosis treatment, transitional age young adults and people with trauma.
-Some other services provided by Lifecare Family Services Lebanon include chronic disease/illness management, family psychoeducation and intensive case management.
+Lifecare Family Services Lebanon provides individual psychotherapy, behavior modification and couples/family therapy to children / adolescents, adults and young adults.
+Lifecare Family Services Lebanon also supports people requiring dual diagnosis treatment, transitional age young adults and patients with eating disorders.
+Some other services provided by Lifecare Family Services Lebanon include court-ordered outpatient treatment, intensive case management and chronic disease/illness management.

 Learn MoreAmeri Kare Mental Health Agency is one of mental health facilities in Wilson County, Tennessee, located at 200 Signature Place, 37087 zip code.
 Ameri Kare Mental Health Agency provides outpatient treatment.
-Ameri Kare Mental Health Agency provides activity therapy, individual psychotherapy and behavior modification to adults, seniors 65 or older and young adults.
-Ameri Kare Mental Health Agency also supports people requiring dual diagnosis treatment, people with serious mental illness and LGBT.
-Additional services provided at Ameri Kare Mental Health Agency include family psychoeducation, illness management and recovery and suicide prevention services.
+Ameri Kare Mental Health Agency provides cognitive behavioral therapy, behavior modification and individual psychotherapy to adults, young adults and seniors 65 or older.
+Ameri Kare Mental Health Agency also supports people with serious mental illness, veterans and LGBT.
+Additional services provided at Ameri Kare Mental Health Agency include court-ordered outpatient treatment, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.